-This is the configuration file for sendmail3.
-This and /etc/sendmail.pid are the only non-library file names compiled into sendmail4.
+This is the configuration file for $sendmail^3$.
+This is the only non-library file name compiled into $sendmail^4$.

 The configuration file is normally created using the distribution files described above.
 If you have a particularly unusual system configuration you may need to create a special version.
 The format of this file is detailed in later sections of this document.